 You can also use ropes for climbing and lifting kettlebells.
 Check out this guide to setting up your battle ropes.

 Alternative: grab a few lengths of old rope or order some ropes from your local hardware store.
 Braid them together for a DIY battle rope that will last you a while.

 Rope Climbing Gear

 There’s no doubt about it.
-Rope climbing will get you fit and build forearms like tree trunks.
+Climbing will get you fit and build forearms like tree trunks.
 If you have a beam or solid bar high up in your space, then a mounting bracket isn’t required.
-Just loop the rope over and tie it.
+Just loop the line over and tie it.

 Remember to stretch out the forearms and smash the muscle with a lacrosse ball or “mobility” ball after rope climbs.
 It really helps.